Ensalada Rusa (“Russian” Potato Salad) is one of our most popular recipes and a favorite in all our parties and holiday meals.

-The original "Russian salad” was created by the chef Laurence Olivier who worked at the prestigious Hermitage Restaurant in Moscu at the turn of the 19th Century.
-The original Olivier salad (as it is known in many countries) did not contain mayo, but a signature dressing that is now lost in time, it also contained cold cuts and lettuce.
+The original "Russian salad" recipe was created by the chef Lucien Olivier who worked at the prestigious Hermitage Restaurant in Moscow in the 19th century.
+The original Olivier salad (as it is still known in many countries) did not contain mayonnaise, but a signature dressing that is now lost in time, which almost certainly contained mustard and oil from Provence.

-In our country it has become what is probably the most popular salad and is always present at all types of occasions.
-From the informal family reunions to the elaborate Christmas dinner table.
+In our country, it has become what is probably the most popular salad and is always present on all types of occasions, from informal family gatherings to the elaborate Christmas dinner table.
 From lunch to dinner.

 - 2 large carrots